saunack/altair/README.md

 # Graphing with altair
 Altair is an open source graphing library which can create interactive graphs.
+This repository uses Altair to create such graphs for medical data (lab reports)

 ## Graph content